When and where could age discrimination take place?

 Vocational learning and training

 The opportunity to learn and receive training should be open to all, and educational providers at institutions of further and higher education are covered by age regulations.
 An example would be a 16 year-old who applies for a vocational training course to enhance her promotion opportunities within her company.
 She is refused entry to the company’s training scheme on the grounds that she is too young.
-Under age regulations her employer would not be allowed to prevent her from seeking further training because of her age.
+Under age discrimination her employer would not be allowed to prevent her from seeking further training because of her age.

 However, it can sometimes be justifiable to adopt an age-specific approach to the delivery of vocational education or training – provided this is a fair means of achieving a genuine aim.
 An example of this would be an educational institution that increases the participation of a particular age group on a training course to ensure that this section of the population is integrated into the workforce.
 This is an example of positive action, which is discussed further below.